Vicky6706/Book-blog/README.md

 2. Create a new database in PostgreSQL, for example: sql
 CREATE DATABASE book_blog;
-3. Update the SQLALCHEMY_DATABASE_URI in app.py with your PostgreSQL credentials: python app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://your_username:your_password@localhost:5432/book_blog'

 5. Initialize the Database
 Run the following command to create the necessary database tables: bash